A day at White Lake Tso Kar in Ladakh

 Accommodation at White Lake Tso Kar

-There are just single-digit counted white gray parachute tents, home stays, and resorts at Tukhje village.
+There are just single-digit counted white gray parachute tents, homestays, and resorts at Tukhje village.
 We choose to spend a night at Tso Kar resort which lies at the end of the village and away from the White Lake Tso Kar, completely engulfed in the calmness of the virgin landscapes.

 Tso Kar Eco Resort

 The Tso Kar Eco resort houses both tents as well as rooms.
 We choose the tent first, thinking the clouds will vanish by night and we will be able to see the galaxies above.
 But the temperature dipped further because of strong wind, rain, and snowflakes in the late evening and it forced us to move to the rooms.
-Rooms at the resort are very basic, equipped with enough of blankets and quilts to keep you warm, but still, AMS (Acute mountain sickness or Altitude sickness) surely hits one at Tso Kar.
-We too felt this was the coldest place and night in our whole Leh Ladakh trip.
+Rooms at the resort are very basic, equipped with enough blankets and quilts to keep you warm, but still, AMS (Acute mountain sickness or Altitude sickness) surely hits one at Tso Kar.
+We too felt this was the coldest place and night in our whole Leh Ladakh road trip.
 The staff of the hotel was quite courteous and friendly.
 They enlightened us about the locality but still, we were uncomfortable and uneasy because of the chill.

-Cook served us a three meal course for dinner with 90’s songs playing in the background but we were not able to take even two courses in that cold.
+Cook served us a three-meal course dinner with 90’s songs playing in the background but we were not able to take even two courses in that cold.
 Electricity comes in the village as well as the resort only after 7:00 pm or when it gets dark and stays till 11:00 pm.
 In the morning, there is no hot water in the washrooms but staff provides the same in buckets to get fresh.
 And forget about the phone and internet connections here.

-After getting fresh, we drove till Tukjhe monastery to get a glimpse of the Tso Kar lake from height and that is what we saw- not only the white and blue strip of the lake but the vast shaded landscapes extending up to several kilometers.
+After getting fresh, we drove till the Tukjhe monastery to get a glimpse of the Tso Kar lake from height and that is what we saw- not only the white and blue stripe of the lake but the vast shaded landscapes extending up to several kilometers.
 The scenery around can make you stare it for hours.

 That was not the end; we came back to the Tso Kar Resort to take out luggage to leave ahead but our chit-chat with the staff members of Tso Kar resort still continued.
-We were really curious to know what they do in their free times.
+We were really curious to know what they do in their free time.
 And the answer was full of leisure time.
 They listen to songs, chit chat, soak and sleep in sun.
 Interestingly one of them, Tenzin loved to write too.
 The writing he shared with us was simply amazing and we thought of sharing his thoughts with you with his permission.

 “Talking with Nature”